 Your attorney can represent you in subsequent hearings and meet with you after you have been arrested.
 You always have a right to an attorney, and consulting with a professional is always advisable.
 The court system in Texas is complex, and there may be issues with your arrest or the evidence that law enforcement has gathered against you.
 Knowing a warrant is out for your arrest can be frightening.
 You may feel like you are being hunted, but trying to hide from or ignore the warrant is the worst thing you can do.
 Whether you are arrested for traffic violations or for a more serious crime, waiting to turn yourself in may only make matters worse.

 If you discover a warrant has been issued for your arrest or you have been arrested on criminal charges, reach out to our office and speak to either Alma Garcia or David Breston, they can help get you the representation you need!
-We will start working on your case as soon as you contact us, and we can help you make informed decisions at every step.
+Our lawyers will start working on your case as soon as you contact us, and we can help you make informed decisions at every step.
 Don’t just take our word for it, read what our clients have to say on Facebook, Google and Yelp.